DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players accept Madam Eva's task, she nods approvingly.
 She then begins the Tarokka reading.
 Read:

 <div class="description">
 <p>Madam Eva sets both decks upon the earth before her.
 Closing her eyes, she places her right hand over the surface of the larger deck.
 The crimson flames dim and swirl in eldritch patterns as her lips move silently, a distant tension spreading through the air.
-The sounds of the rustling trees and rippling pool beyond the tent's walls begin to dim, the external world growing mute and insubstantial as the space within grows more solid—more real.</p>
+The sound of the rustling trees begins to dim, the external world growing mute and insubstantial as the space within grows more solid—more real.</p>
 <p>Slowly, reverently, the crone draws three cards from the top of the deck, laying them face down separately on the ground, with the second laid between and above its partners.
 She then moves to the smaller deck, drawing two more cards.
 The first, she places below the first three, forming a cross.
 The second, she places in the center.</p>
 <p>The shadows of the headstones around her sway like silhouettes, leaning in toward the cards like anxious watchers—yet the air in the cemetery is perfectly still.
 No light intrudes besides the light of the three candles; no voice rings out in the silence.
 Shadows and mist swirl beyond the graves, where the darkness of deepest night dwells—but here, at its center, light yet reigns.</p>
 <p>The crone then moves her wrinkled hand to the left-most card—the first.
 She closes her eyes and tilts her head, as if listening to an unspoken word.
 The arcane lights swirl and then shift, their colors changing to a deep, piercing blue.</p>